 At 1st rank, a Fighter gains the skill of 'Shield Break'.
 This skill allows a Fighter to break shields with a select list of weapons.
-In the hands of a Fighter, a Battle Axe, Glaive of 7' or longer, or Yellow weapon with a 5' overall length (except for quarterstaffs and Bars) are capable of destroying shields.
-Clubs and Maces require a striking surface 4" in diameter.
+In the hands of a Fighter, Battle Axes, Glaives of 7' or longer, Hammers of 5' or longer, and other and Yellow weapons of 5' or longer (except for Quarterstaffs and Bars) are capable of destroying shields.
+Clubs and Maces require a striking surface at least 3.5" in diameter.
+In addition, a Fighter may call 'Black' when swinging (not stabbing) with any of the above weapons.
 For information on how to perform a 'Shield Break,' refer to the Shields section of the Darkon rulebook in Chapter Three.

-At 8th rank, a Fighter gains the 'First Aid' skill.
+At 3rd rank, a Fighter gains the 'First Aid' skill.
 First Aid allows a Fighter to bind light wounds on himself or others.
 To use this skill, the Fighter must tie a white cloth bandage, at least 3" wide, with a red cross on it around the wounded limb.
 The limb is still considered to have a light wound but can now be used.
 If the limb is wounded again, regardless of armor, the Player is considered mortally wounded.
 If the additional wound to the limb was dealt by a yellow weapon, then the limb is unusable, but the Player is not considered to be mortally wounded.
 If the bandaged limb goes 5 minutes without being again wounded, the wound is considered fully healed.